Top SaaS Companies (2023)

 With the aid of cloud computing, SaaS has exploded in recent years.

-The global SaaS market is estimated to be worth around $272B.
-And this market is forecasted to grow at a CAGR of 20.8% by 2030, highlighting strong demand for these products.
+Total global SaaS market revenue is expected to reach $282.2B in 2024.
+And this market is forecasted to grow at a CAGR of 7.33% by 2028, highlighting strong demand for these products.

 Several companies have entered (and are entering) this space trying to capitalize on this opportunity.